Those who judge, don't matter...those who matter, don't judge.

-I am particularly interested in hearing what people with have children do about this.
+I am particularly interested in hearing what people with children do about this.
 I imagine a lot of it has to do with when you are making the albums (if you keep more current as opposed to always working on the past).
 Also how you make your albums.
 Many of us tend to put in mostly the good things so it could be kind of a shock looking through an album of a "picture perfect" family and then suddenly there was a divorce.
 It would be a tremendous job (and probably not a good idea) to try to go back and redo the album but it could seem so odd to the person viewing the album later if they didn't know what happened.
 With children you couldn't very well throw the album away and I think it is very important for children (even in the most bitter divorces) to feel that their parents loved each other at one time.

 In my case I am adding a couple of pages of "catch up" journaling at the point where my marriage was over emotionally (though I didn't actually tell anyone at the time and the separation came several years later).
 The more personal parts of what I wrote I put in pocket pages so they won't be read by someone who is casually looking through the album.
 I had very few photos over the 30+ years I was married that were of just my husband and me so that was a plus.
 I didn't make very many changes in my albums when I left.
 I did take out quite a bit of memorabilia and some photos that were just of my husband and put them in the album I made for him.
-In most cases I replaced them with extra photos I had not put in for those years when I made the albums or with poems and quotes that fit the occasion of the page.
+In most cases I replaced them with extra photos I had not put in for those years when I made the albums or with poems and quotes that fit the occasion or the page.
 Obviously it would be more pleasant to look at my albums if he was not in them at all but taking him out of the albums would not change the fact that he was in my life during those years.
 And since I have children I wouldn't do that anyway for their sake.

-I'd never get rid of them because teen years are such great memories, but yet I don't want to see my old boyfriends' faces EVERY TIME I look through my albums.
+I'd never get rid of them because teen years are such great memories, but yet I don't want to see my old boyfriends' faces every time I look through my albums.
 After all, I wouldn't want to look at my husband's old lovers either!